Xilinx/mlir-air/AIRDialect.md

 operation ::= `air.pipeline.yield` ($opers^)? attr-dict (`:` type($opers)^)?
 ```

 A terminator operation for regions that appear in the body of
 `air.pipeline.stage` operation.
+The operation takes variable number of
+operands and produces no results.
+The operand number and types must
+match the signature of the `air.pipeline` that contains the operation.

 Traits: HasParent<PipelineStageOp>, ReturnLike, Terminator